vivekkpatil7/Python-Programs/README.md

 - **Global Namespace** consists of names from various imported modules/packages that are being used in the ongoing project.
 It is created once the package is imported into the script and survives till the execution of the script.
 - **Built-in Namespace** consists of built-in functions of core Python and dedicated built-in names for various types of exceptions.

-***Want to become a master in Python programming?
-Check out this [Python Training for Data Science](https://intellipaat.com/python-for-data-science-training/) and excel in your Python career!***

 ### 9. Explain Inheritance in Python with an example?